Add To Favorites

 Topographical maps show the features of the earth's surface in a number of different ways.
 On early maps, hills and other features were simply drawn in.
 Now some maps vary in colors to indicate land features such as mountains or streams.
 Contour lines on maps join points at the same height in concentric circles.
 They show not only height but grade (how steep an elevation is) as well.
 The closer together the circles are, the steeper the elevation.

-Notice that the white spaces create new shapes.
+Encourage students to take note that the white spaces create new shapes.
 With Crayola Fine Line Markers, outline the insides of the open spaces.
 With different colors, draw parallel lines inside the outlines, getting smaller and smaller in the same way as contour lines.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho